 “It has already had an effect on my teaching.
 It gave me a different lens through which to understand the American West and its growth.
 In addition, I have already used my lesson with my students, the first week of school.”

 “I thought the program was excellent, and it was a tremendous learning experience for me.
 The entire experience will deepen my teaching, adding a layer of understanding of the history of the West for my East Coast students.”

-Welcome to Hoover Dam and the Shaping of the American West, a National Endowment for the Humanities Landmarks of American History and Culture Workshop for School Teachers.
-We are excited to present this workshop for 6-12th grade educators that examines issues in early 20th century America through the lens of the construction of Hoover Dam.
-The workshop will run in two, one-week sessions: July 10-15 and July 17-22, 2016.
-The deadline for application is midnight EST on March 1, 2016.
-Summer scholars will be notified of their selection on March 31, 2016.
+Welcome to Hoover Dam and the Shaping of the American West, a National Endowment for the Humanities Summer Institute.
+We are excited to present this program which examines issues in early 20th century America through the lens of the construction of Hoover Dam.

 Hoover Dam is undoubtedly an icon of American engineering, an enduring symbol of modernism, and a memorial to those Americans who overcame one of the most inhospitable environments on earth to ensure its construction.
 Even before its completion, Hoover Dam was destined for renown.
 In the years and decades before the first blasts of dynamite began to reshape the walls of Black Canyon in preparation for what was to become the largest dam in the world, those who championed the project declared it a sublime tribute to American technological progress and a symbol of American ingenuity and pride.

 “the greatest constructive project of our generation.
 There is nothing comparable to it within our memories, save the construction of the Panama Canal.”
 Senator Hiram W. Johnson